 Word of mouth marketing is considered by many to be the most desired form of marketing.
-The trust, referrals, and overall brand building buzz that’s garnered by customers spreading the good word to prospects is worth its weight in gold.
-Some products, services, and experiences naturally produce chatter, but there are certainly things that any company can do to stimulate word of mouth and cash in on the buzz.
+The trust, referrals, and overall brand-building buzz that’s garnered by customers spreading the good word to prospects are worth its weight in gold.
+Some products, services, and experiences naturally produce chatter, but there are certain things that any company can do to stimulate word of mouth and cash in on the buzz.

-Here are five way to get your customers talking about you and your organization:
+Here are six ways to get your customers talking about you and your organization:

-1) Ask them – the best word of mouth starts with “word of listen.”
+1) Ask them – The best word of mouth starts with “word of listen.”
 Call your customers up and ask them why they buy, why they stick around, and why they tell their friends about you.
 You might be a bit surprised by their answers.
 Hint: it’s usually not the stuff you have in your new marketing brochure.
 You stand a far greater chance of attracting the right customers and the right buzz if you really understand what your current customers value about doing business with you.
-This goes for online and social media listening as well – what are they saying in chat rooms, blog comments and on twitter?
+This goes for online and social media listening as well – what are they saying in Slack channels, blog comments, on LinkedIn, or Twitter?

-2) Teach them – sometimes great word of mouth just happens, but sometime you’ve got to help it along.
-One way to do this is to make sure you are teaching your customers how to spot an ideal client, what a prospect in need might say when looking for your products, and how to properly and concisely describe how your company in different.
-Of course, in today’s hyper social media world you should also be teaching your happiest customers how to write reviews on Yelp, Insider Pages and CitySearch type rating sites.
+2) Teach them – Sometimes great word of mouth just happens, but sometimes you’ve got to help it along.
+One way to do this is to make sure you are teaching your customers how to spot an ideal client, what a prospect in need might say when looking for your products, and how to properly and concisely describe how your company is different.
+Of course, in today’s hyper-social media world you should also be teaching your happiest customers how to write reviews on Yelp, Google My Business, Facebook Ratings and Reviews, Insider Pages, and CitySearch-type rating sites.

-3) Include them – People like to be asked what they think, it’s just human nature, but it’s also a great way to get some sound advice.
+4) Include them – People like to be asked what they think, it’s just human nature, but it’s also a great way to get some sound advice.
 Create a round table discussion group made up of select customers and charge them with advising you once a quarter or so on new marketing and business initiatives.
 (Reward them for this in some way as well.)
-This can include advising on everything from a product extension to the look and feel of your web site redesign.
+This can include advising on everything from a product extension to the look and feel of your website redesign.
 Members of your marketing round table will become natural ambassadors for the brand.
-(You can do this with simple video chat meetings – tinychat)
+(You can do this with simple video chat meetings – Zoom or GoogleMeet)